cengels/potence/README.md

-# potence
+# *potence*

 A tiny modularized JavaScript library containing a variety of convenience functions related to common data types.

-## Why would you use potence?
+## Why would you use *potence*?

-### potence is tiny and has no transitive dependencies.
+### *potence* is tiny and has no dependencies

-These days JavaScript packages are huge, and it all tends to be because of external dependencies.
+In the current NPM ecosystem, transitive dependencies are the bane of every web dev's existence.
-You think you're doing fine because you depend on only one package, but you don't realize that that package depends on ten others, which also depend on ten others, and before you know it you just increased your build size by 300 KB. potence has no dependencies at all; all functionality comes from this package's source code itself.
+You *think* your module depends on only one other module, but that module depends on ten other modules that each depend on ten others and before you know it, your build size has increased by a factor of ten.

+*potence* has no dependencies at all.
+All functionality is completely implemented in native JavaScript.

 ### Open to contributions and improvements